 They have taught at Delaware Department of Environmental Resources and Control (DNREC) Green Eggs & Sand workshops.
 They hosted University of Delaware students on the bay for a day as part of their geography class, Environmental Videography, taught by adjunct assistant professor Michael Oates.
 They also helped members of the Sierra Club learn about horseshoe crab conservation and shorebird preservation.

 Recently the Maggie towed a benthic (underwater) sled affixed with a camera along the bottom of the bay to observe the patterns of horseshoe crabs.
 Neil Shuster, Carl Shuster’s son, designed the benthic sled.
-Emmy-winning (PBS horseshoe crab documentary “Dollars in the Sand”) independent video documentarian Michael Oates, “302 Stories,” produced the video.
+Emmy-nominated (PBS horseshoe crab/shore bird documentary “Dollars on the Beach,” 1999) independent video documentarian Michael Oates, “302 Stories,” produced the video.

 Ever the innovator, Eicherly glows as he relates that this past summer he discovered that he can use mussels for conch bait eliminating the need for horseshoe crabs altogether.

 Friend worked on the water with Eicherly for eight years until they bought the Maggie.
 “It was different then; it was hard work; we fished; we had a smaller boat,” she says.
 Now she keeps in touch by radio the same as Eicherly does out on the Bay with fellow watermen.